CollinsU99/Setting-up-and-Using-VPN/README.md

 - Use https://nordvpn.com/what-is-my-ip/deal-site/ to grab your current IP address
 - Create a Virtual Machine in Microsoft Azure
 - Log into the virtual machine using Remote Desktop Connection
-- Use whatsmyipaddress.com to grab your VM IP address
+- Use https://nordvpn.com/what-is-my-ip/deal-site/ to grab your VM IP address
-- Download Proton VPN then connect to any VPN
+- Download Proton VPN, then connect to any VPN
-- Use whatsmyipaddress.com to grab your new Proton VPN IP address
+- Use https://nordvpn.com/what-is-my-ip/deal-site/ to grab your new Proton VPN IP address

 <h2>Actions and Observations</h2>